Javiera Toro

-Javiera Paz Toro Ibarra (born 22 April 1998) is a Chilean professional footballer who plays as a defender for Spanish club Alhama ElPozo and the Chile women's national team.
+Javiera Paz Toro Ibarra (born 22 April 1998) is a Chilean professional footballer who plays as a defender for Spanish club Real Unión de Tenerife.

 Club career

 In July 2022, she moved to UDG Tenerife from Sevilla.

 In the second half of 2024, Toro signed with CP Cacereño.
 On 4 July 2025, she switched to Alhama ElPozo.

+In July 2026, Toro signed with Real Unión de Tenerife.

 International career

 At under-20 level, she was part of the Chile squad at the 2018 South American Games.

 Personal life

 She is the older sister of the professional footballer Ian Toro.